apt-007/AutorizePro/README_en.md

 > **🟣️ When the AI feature is disabled, it uses the standard detection logic.
 AI analysis is optional but highly recommended.
 Due to the diverse nature of API responses, rule-based logic often falls short.
 Enabling AI analysis significantly improves efficiency and accuracy.
 Time is precious, so let AI handle repetitive and time-consuming tasks.
 Start discovering vulnerabilities at ten times the speed!**

 ### Tool Background
-- **Authorization bypass vulnerabilities are almost mandatory checks during black-box testing and SRC investigations, but manual testing for these vulnerabilities can be extremely time-consuming.**
+- **Broken access control is a must-test in black-box testing and SRC bug hunting, but manual verification is extremely time-consuming.**
-- **Automated tools, on the other hand, often suffer from high false positives due to the diverse nature of APIs.
-This gap led to the development of an AI-assisted analysis tool ➡️ AutorizePro !! ⬅️**
+- **Traditional authorization testing tools struggle to cover diverse API logic automatically, leading to high false positive rates and limited practicality.**

 ### Tool Highlights
-- **Optimized detection logic && added optional AI analysis module, reducing false-positive rates from 99% to 5%, liberating you from the sea of false positives.**
-- **For alerts that require manual confirmation, the tool provides a comparison view of the original request, unauthorized request, and authorization bypass attempt, making it easy to spot differences.**
-- **Supports various customizable options, including filter configurations, replacement rules, report exports, and integration with multiple large language models (defaulting to the outstanding Tongyi Qianwen).**
+- **Built-in AI analysis module (optional): reduces the original false positive rate from 95% to 5%, freeing users from manual result triage.**
+- **Privacy-friendly: supports analysis using self-hosted/private LLMs within your organization.**
+- **Automatically excludes static resources, HTML pages, and error status codes by default—no manual filtering needed.**
+- **Supports exporting authorization testing reports in both HTML and CSV formats.**
+- **Detailed logs explain AI decisions per request, making it easy to review and fine-tune detection logic.**

 ## 🔧 Installing AutorizePro
 ### 1️⃣ Download Burp Suite and Jython